arielsha2/practice-bloom-hub/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

-Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)
+Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain) Developed by:

+Dr. Ariel Shapira - Clinical Psychologist and Expert in Marketing for Therapists.
+Founder of על שפת הקליניקה (Al Sfat HaKlinika).
+Helping therapists build and grow their private practice through authentic marketing and AI tools.